Streamerbot/docs/streamerbot/3.api/2.triggers/twitch/shared-chat/announcement.md

 ---
 title: Shared Announcement
-description: Triggered when an announcement is shared between both chats
+description: Triggered When an Announcement Is Made in a Shared Chat
 twitchService: EventSub
 version: 0.2.5
 variables: